shdhumale/shdhumale/README.md

 - 🔭 I’m currently working on **Microservice**

-- 🌱 I’m currently learning **AI Technologies and its impact on human generation**
+- 🌱 I’m currently learning **AI Technologies and its impact on human**

 - 👯 I’m looking to collaborate on **AI Technologies**